pandosme/flows-1/tensorflow_object_detection/README.md

 ![Dashboard](pictures/dashboard.PNG)

 ## Flow
-Copy and import the [flow](https://github.com/aintegration/flows/blob/master/tensorflow_object_detection/flow.json) to your Node-Red
+Copy and import the [flow](https://github.com/aintegration/flows/blob/master/tensorflow_object_detection/flow.json) to your Node-Red.
+THis is what it should like.
 ![Flow](pictures/flow.PNG)